Aniruddha-kotal/DSA-Practice-Code/README.md

 # DSA-Practice-Code
-Contains the practice code for DAS
+Contains the practice code for DSA